 A very small amount of packing space.
 Also not all 2 wheeled options tip over as well so they do have their own upsides too.

 TSA locks: Most hard sided options as stated earlier come with these and it can make life very simple at the airport.
-When agents need to inspect your baggage they can simply unlock it using a universal key rather causing any tears or breakage.
+When agents need to inspect your baggage they can simply unlock it using a universal key rather than ripping tags and smaller pad locks open.

 Smart Features & Compartments: We prefer suitcases that have multiple compartments internally.
 This way you can separate your items and can even make do without packing cubes.
 Some luggage models have waterproof sections too which we regard very highly.